-If you were admitted to UMass Lowell but not into your first-choice major, you may still have the opportunity to request a major change later on.
-The information below explains what to expect and the requirements you’ll need to meet.
+If you were admitted to UMass Lowell, but not into your first-choice major, and would still like to be considered for that program, you may have the opportunity to request a major change after you begin your studies.
+The information below outlines what to expect and the requirements you must meet.

 Engineering - Bachelor of Science (B.S.) in Engineering